seanbao/mnemonas/docs/security.en.md

 - [ ] `webdav.auth_type` is not `none` unless the server is loopback-only.
 - [ ] Public deployments use `server.host = "127.0.0.1"` and are reachable only through the HTTPS reverse proxy.
 - [ ] Dataplane gRPC/HTTP ports are loopback-only or private.
-- [ ] The Web UI security self-check has no `block` items; public deployments should resolve all `warning` items before exposure.
+- [ ] The Web UI security self-check has no `block` items; public deployments should resolve all `warning` items before exposure, especially `allow_unsafe_no_auth`, reverse-proxy headers, dataplane ports, and spare-administrator warnings.
 - [ ] `sudo mnemonas-doctor --public-domain <domain>` reports HTTP-to-HTTPS redirect behavior, a matching HTTPS certificate with at least 30 days remaining, verified renewal guidance, and no direct backend exposure, dataplane exposure, or UFW allow warnings.
 - [ ] The [Public cloud firewall checklist](cloud-firewall-checklist.en.md) has been applied: cloud security groups or public firewall rules expose only `80/443`; management ports, the Web backend port, and dataplane ports are not publicly reachable.
 - [ ] Public deployments use HTTPS.